Former Canada Creosote Plant site

 The water mains that provide water to the North Bow communities are part of a pressurized closed system of metal, jointless pipe.
 This ensures that no contamination can enter the drinking water delivery system.

-To connect with Alberta Environment and Parks:
+Connect with Alberta Environment and Parks:

-To connect on health-related questions:
+Connect on health-related questions:

-To connect with the City of Calgary for public inquiries:
+Connect with the City of Calgary for public inquiries: